 33. Work for Third Parties

-33.1 The Director of Corporate Services or Director of Environment, Housing and Regeneration within their respective services must approve the contractual
+33.1 The Director of Corporate Services or Director of Environment, Housing and Regeneration within their respective services must approve the contractual arrangements for any work carried out by the Council for third parties or external bodies.

 34. Partnerships